Newtopian/verbose-garbagezo/About_Code.md

 why we automate the shit out of everything we can, you want to manage the dread that will innevitably come greet you the next time you need to interact with this code / system.

-How easy it is to experiment with it ?
+* How easy it is to experiment with it ?
-How damaging are errors and mistakes ?
+* How damaging are errors and mistakes ?
 In prod ?
-And should you fuck things up, I mean REALLY fuck things up... how easy, and fast it is to get back to a known good baseline ?
+* And should you fuck things up, I mean REALLY fuck things up... how easy, and fast it is to get back to a known good baseline ?

-I mean think of the ABSOLUTE worst case scenario and use that as the starting point of a really _really_ vicious, sadistic way you can immolate the system you are working in, where _nuking_ it would be a mercy...
+I mean think of the ABSOLUTE worst case scenario and use that as the starting point to find a really _really_ vicious, sadistic way you can immolate the system you are working in, where _nuking_ it would be a mercy...

-Typically this would entice two answsers, either you curl up in fetal position and then try and learn this by heart for the next time :
+Typically this would entice two responses, either you curl up in fetal position and then try and learn this by heart for the next time :

 > "I must not fear.
 > Fear is the mind-killer.